VSoftTechnologies/DUnitX/README.md

 Tips and Tricks
 ===========
 * In order to workaround the [Delphi XE3 Bug](https://github.com/VSoftTechnologies/DUnitX/issues/117), you need to add the unit DUnitX.Init to your test projects.
+* If you have Delphi XE or newer, you can install [Delphinus package manager](https://github.com/Memnarch/Delphinus/wiki/Installing-Delphinus) and install DUnitX there.
+(Delphinus-Support)

 Support
 =======